misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

   - make note of other data points you might need to more thoughtfully react to the statement

-**&#167; Task:**  **Complete the online HW1 assessment.**
+### (20%) Complete the online HW1 assessment.

 Once you are done with the coding part of the assignment, you will need to complete the online assessment for the final **4 points of your grade** for this assignment.

-**&#167; Task:**  **BONUS**
+**&#167; Task:**  Go to the course Blackboard and complete the assessment.

+### (5 extra points) BONUS: Build and analyze a more complex OpenAQ data set.

 You can earn up to 5 points extra for this part of the assignment.

-1. build the OpenAQ dataset for 2023 for JFK airport in New York City
+**&#167; Task:**  **Build the OpenAQ dataset for 2023 for JFK airport in New York City**

  - stations must be with 7.5km of the airport
  - date ranges must be May 1, 2023 to August 31, 2023

-2. analyze the data and answer the questions
+**&#167; Task:**  **Analyze the data and answer the questions**

  - compare June 6 in your dataset with the Detroit dataset
  - comment on their similarities and differences both in terms of sensor density and intensity of PM2.5 on that day